 sudo apt update && sudo apt upgrade

-This command first updates the package index and then upgrades any outdated packages on your system.
-As a result, you avoid potential dependency conflicts during installation.
+This command first updates the package index and then upgrades any outdated packages on your system, avoiding potential dependency conflicts during installation.

 Install Calibre from Ubuntu Repository